 Sit upright.
 Do not lean toward left or right.
 Do not lean forward or backward.
 Align ears with shoulders and nose with navel.
 Put tongue to the ceiling of the mouth.
 Breathe through nose.
 Lips and teeth should be closed.
 Open eyes not too wide nor too narrow.
 Exhale deeply when you start sitting.

-Continue sitting with considerations on what is not thought (zazen.)
+Continue sitting with considerations on what is not thought.
 How could what is not thought be considered?
 Non-thinking.
 This is the art of zazen.

-Zazen is the dharma gate of the great comfort, untainted practice and enlightenment.
+Zazen is not learning zen, but the dharma gate of the great comfort, the untainted practice and enlightenment.

 Written by Eihei Kigen Dogen in 1243